The Ethical Journey So Far

 We were delighted to publish 25 years of soil organic carbon data in early 2021 which shows that our farm is carbon negative, and in fact is sequestering substantially higher levels of carbon than commercial forestry could achieve.
 We were pleased to speak at a number of events, including several connected with COP26, and we were delighted to be awarded an Outstanding Achievement award at Vibes, Scotland's Environment Business Awards in late 2021.

-The Ethical Dairy has been supported in its journey by many individuals through our crowdfunding campaign in the autumn of 2018, and by public funding, such as Dumfries and Galloway LEADER which is helping us to attend trade shows, events, and to market and promote our products.
+The Ethical Dairy has been supported in its journey by many individuals through our crowdfunding campaign in the autumn of 2018, and by public funding, such as Dumfries and Galloway LEADER which helped us to attend trade shows, events, and to market and promote our products from 2018-2020.
 We are also grateful for support from the Food Processing, Manufacturing and Cooperation grant which has supported the development of our new cheese dairy.

 We hope you enjoy our cheese and we thank you for your support of The Ethical Dairy.